PaulioRandall/scarlet-go/README.md

   "Sometimes it's better to light a flamethrower than curse the darkness."
     - 'Men at Arms' by Terry Pratchett

 Scarlet is a template for building domain or team specific scripting tools.
 I started it as a way to learn Go while attempting to create an extremely light weight API testing tool.
-The primary objective is a binary small enough to be included within VCS repositories while being easily modifiable at source.
+Another objective is a binary small enough to be included within version control repositories while being easily modifiable at source.

 ## Syntax